On some mod $p$ representations of quaternion algebra over $\mathbb{Q}_p$: Automorphic forms and big patched modules

 \cite{CEGGPS1} and \cite{Scholze} extend the Taylor-Wiles-Kisin method to construct the big patched modules.
-The details of the construction for Shimura curves in the minimal case is given in \cite[\S 6]{Dotto-Le}.
-By the arguments of \cite{Dotto-Le}, replacing $K^v$ in {\em loc.~cit.~}by $U^v,$ the representation $V = \otimes_{w \in S, w\neq v} V_w$ of $K^v$ in {\em loc.~cit.~}by the representation $\s^v_p$ of $U^v,$ forgetting the Hecke operators $T_w$ at places $w\in S',$ and allowing $B$ possibly ramifies at some places over $p,$ the same patching arguments produce a ``big'' patched module $M_{\infty}^B$ with the following data.
+The detailed construction for Shimura curves in the minimal case is given in \cite[\S 6]{Dotto-Le}.
+By the arguments of \cite{Dotto-Le}, replacing $K^v$ in {\em loc.~cit.~}by $U^v,$ the representation $V = \bigotimes_{w \in S, w\neq v} V_w$ of $K^v$ in {\em loc.~cit.~}by the representation $\s^v_p$ of $U^v,$ forgetting the Hecke operators $T_w$ at places $w\in S',$ and allowing $B$ possibly ramifies at some places above $p,$ the same patching arguments produce a ``big'' patched module $M_{\infty}^B$ with the following data.
 (Let $j:=4 \# S - 1 $ and let $g,q$ be positive integers such that $q = g+ [F:\Q] - \# S +1.$) \begin{itemize} \item[$\bullet$] A formal power series ring in $q$-variables $\cO[\![z_1,\ldots,z_q]\!]$ with a homomorphism

 which extends to a homomorphism from $S_{\infty}:= \cO[\![z_1,\ldots,z_q,y_1,\ldots,y_j]\!]$ to $R^{\Box , \psi\e^{-1},\loc}_{\overline{ r}, S}$.

 \item[$\bullet$] There is a surjective homomorphism

 where $R_{\infty}^{ \psi\e^{-1}}:= R^{ \loc}[\![x_1,\ldots,x_g]\!].$ Let $\frak{m}_{\infty}$ be the maximal ideal of $R_{\infty}^{ \psi\e^{-1}}$.